-4. LIMITATIONS AND DRAWBACKS IN FEDERATED IDENTITY MANAGEMENT SYSTEM
+5. LIMITATIONS IN FEDERATED IDENTITY MANAGEMENT SYSTEM

-Federated Identity Management (FIdM) is a technique that allows the participating entities i.e., Service Providers (SPs) and Identity Providers (IdPs), to collaborate, on identity operations, technologies, and policies.
-FIdM also enables users of heterogeneous IT environments to share each other's resources.
-[34].
+FIdM is a technique that allows the participating entities i.e., Service Providers (SPs) and Identity Providers (IdPs), to collaborate on identity operations, technologies, and policies.
+FIdM also enables users of heterogeneous IT environments to share each other's resources[32].
 All the user identities in a FIdM system are federated at a central position, i.e., the Identity Provider (IdP).
 IdPs are responsible to proceed the authentication tokens to SPs, and after that SPs can provide their services to the requestor i.e., the user.
-It is also possible that the user has accounts with various IdPs, and the SP communicates with the relevant IdP for the set of attributes required.
-[35].
+It is also possible that the user has accounts with various IdPs, and the SP communicates with the relevant IdP for the set of attributes required[33].
 While FIdM is in general seen as a good thing, it does have some disadvantages.
 Based on how it effects user we determine the following limitations:

-4.1.
+5.1.
 Trust

 Any Federated Identity system is based fundamentally on mutual trust.
-The interactions in federated identity management systems occur only between pre-configured entities or closed circle of trust (CoT) due to the use of static establishment of trust which is the method where entities' trust relationship such as that between IdPs or SPs has to be pre-configured that done either during the registration phase to the system or via a trust negotiation process offline.
-Such limitation especially for a huge number of participating (IdPs and SPs) makes the system impractical, unscalable, and hard to establish trust relationship at runtime.[36]
-[37]
+The interactions in federated identity management systems occur only between pre-configured entities or closed CoT.
+Due to the use of static establishment of trust, which is the method where entities' trust relationship such as that between IdPs or SPs must be pre-configured that done either during the registration phase to the system or via a trust negotiation process offline.
+Such limitation especially for a huge number of participating (IdPs and SPs) makes the system impractical, unscalable, and hard to establish a trust relationship at runtime[36][33].

 In any identity federation, each participating member must create and identify policies and security protocols which poses another challenge.
 Every member then is obligated to follow these rules, which may cause problems when various companies have different rules and requirements.
-Furthermore, since an organization can be a member of different federations, following these several policies and rules may become a challenge.
+Furthermore, since an organization can be a member of different federations, following these several policies and rules may become a challenging.